-Their Soteria BR Accounts, which were opened with £200,000 each, were a part of an overall strategy to reduce their estates liability.
-In this example the cost of doing nothing would have been a staggering £860,000 to the B's children and grandchildren with Soteria BR Accounts accountable for £590,000 of that saving.
+Their Soteria BR Trust Accounts, started with £200,000 each, were a part of their overall strategy which reduced the estate liability.
+In this example the cost of doing nothing would have been a staggering £860,000 to the B's children and grandchildren with Soteria BR Trust accounting for £590,000 of that saving.